sibabale/app-scaffolder/README.md

-# Scaffold CLI
+# App Scaffolder

-Scaffold CLI is a command-line tool that scaffolds front-end applications with different frameworks and style libraries offline.
+App Scaffolder is a command-line tool that scaffolds front-end applications with different frameworks and style libraries offline.
 It supports creating projects using React, and Vue, with styling options including Bootstrap, Tailwind CSS, and Material UI.

 ## Features